-Long-Term Targets Medium-Term Targets (5 years in the future) Long-Term Targets (10 years in the future) Ultralong-Term Targets (30 years in the future) Annual human resource investments ¥1 billion or more (contin ¥1 billion or more (continued over the long term) Voluntary participation by employees (aggregate) 10,000 employees or more each year (continued over the long term) Future MARUI GROUP leaders cultivated (aggregate) Individuals capable of creating future value cultivated (aggregate) 4,000 or more 10,000 or more Financial and sustainability education Conducted in Japan (con tinued over the long term) Conducted overseas
+Long-Term Targets Medium-Term Targets (5 years in the future) Long-Term Targets (10 years in the future) Ultralong-Term Targets (30 years in the future) Annual human resource investments ¥1 billion or more (continued over the long term) Voluntary participation by employees (aggregate) 10,000 employees or more each year (continued over the long term) Future MARUI GROUP leaders cultivated (aggregate) 120 or more Individuals capable of creating future value cultivated (aggregate) 4,000 or more 10,000 or more Financial and sustainability education Conducted in Japan (continued over the long term) Conducted overseas

 ^{2} Scope 1 & 2 represent greenhouse gas emissions from the Group.
-Scope 3 represents greenhouse gas emissions from areas including raw material procurement,
+Scope 3 represents greenhouse gas emissions from areas including raw material procurement, transportation, and use by customers.